 Information about basic eligibility for claiming bulk bill incentive payments.

-Bulk bill incentive items can only be claimed where the item descriptor has been met.
-In general, if a health professional provides a bulk billed service or services to a patient, they can claim an additional MBS item or items where they meet the following conditions:
+Medical practitioners can only claim bulk bill incentive items if they have met the conditions in the item descriptor.
+In general, if a health professional provides a bulk billed service, they can claim additional MBS items if:

-- the service provided is for a person under the age of 16 or a Commonwealth concession card holder, and
+- the service is for a person under the age of 16 or a Commonwealth concession card holder

 - the person isn't an admitted patient in a hospital, and